Best Submersible Well Pumps 2026: Grundfos vs Franklin vs Goulds

 Franklin’s ubiquity is its biggest practical advantage.
 Nearly every well pump installer in the country is familiar with Franklin motors and pumps.
 Parts are available at every well supply house.
 If your pump fails, any qualified well technician can diagnose and repair it.
 This widespread support network means faster service and more competitive repair quotes.

 Best for: Most residential wells.
-The combination of reliability, universal installer familiarity, wide availability, and broad model range makes Franklin the default choice for well professionals.
+The combination of reliability, universal installer familiarity, wide availability, and strong flow rate makes Franklin the default choice for well professionals.

 Key specs:

-• Flow rate: 5-75 GPM depending on model
+• Flow rate: 10 GPM (best efficiency point)

 • Construction: Stainless steel with floating impellers